eshaanrev/VividSense/README.md

 # VividSense Website

-Welcome to the **VividSense** website repository!
+Welcome to the **VividSense** repository!
 This website is dedicated to showcasing **VividSense**, innovative wearable glasses designed to help visually impaired individuals navigate their surroundings using ultrasonic sensors.

 ## 📌 Project Overview
 VividSense is a cost-effective solution for enhancing mobility and independence.
 Using ultrasonic technology, the glasses detect nearby obstacles and alert the wearer via audio feedback, helping them navigate their environment safely and confidently.